 Flexible working can be offered through something as simple as allowing staff to shift their working day by a few hours, either by coming in early and finishing early or vice versa.
 Some staff may even prefer to work from home at the weekend rather than a weekday.
 Expectations and guidelines surrounding this can be outlined in employee contracts.

 Are you wanting to reassess your employee salary and benefits package?
-For the latest industry insights, download the Robert Half 2020 Salary Guide and gain clear advice on how to implement flexible working into your employee benefits package.
+For the latest industry insights, Access Robert Half Salary Guide and gain clear advice on how to implement flexible working into your employee benefits package.
 For more information, get in touch with the Robert Half team.